mikemix/mxdiModule/README.md

 ### Lazy injection

 Make sure to copy dist config file mentioned below and set the `proxy_dir` accordingly.
+Default directory is `data/mxdiModule`.
 Make sure this directory exists and is writable by the webserver.

 You can clear generated proxies by executing console command: `php public/index.php mxdimodule proxy clear`